 Charles received his Ph.D. from Al-Farabi Kazakh National University in Almaty, Kazakhstan, working entirely in the Kazakh language under Kazakh mentors.
-His life’s work includes over 20 years of focus upon Central Asia (in relation to Russia, the Middle East and Islamic world), with eight total years of residence in-country engaging in research, teaching and translation.
+His life’s work includes over 20 years of focus upon Central Asia (in relation to Russia, the Middle East and Islamic world), with eight total years of residence in the region engaging in research, teaching, and translation.
 He has numerous publications in both English and Kazakh.
 His latest article is “Religious-Cultural Revivalism as Historiographical Debate: Contending Claims in the Post-Soviet Kazakh Context” (Journal of Islamic Studies, Vol 25, No 2, May 2014: 138-177) and "Modern Reform and Independence Movements among Central Asian Muslims and Koreans in Comparative Historical Perspective, 1850-1940" (Journal of American - East Asian Relations, Vol 21, No 4, Dec 2014, 343-372).
 He was a visiting fellow at Yale University (2010-11) before becoming a full-time faculty member for the World History and Asia Studies Programs at Washington State University.
 He is also engaged this year as a non-residential visiting researcher at Georgetown University working in affiliation with the Center for Muslim-Christian Relations under the sponsorship of Dr. John Voll.